aarav2you/nyu-abu-dhabi-pose-estimation/README.md

 1. (Optional): Change the `type` to `thunder` for more accurate pose estimation

+1. Close the `powershell` window to stop the software
 ### Removing the software
 1. Press <kbd>Win</kbd>+<kbd>R</kbd>
 1. Type `powershell` and press enter